Community Social Risk Outreach Program

 • And more

-Community health workers are people who work with patients to provide resources and services to those that may have a barrier when it comes to social drivers of health.
-Community health workers help those that are battling chronic diseases improve their overall quality of life through building connections and providing beneficial resources to help combat the non-medical barriers to care that one may face.
+Community health workers are people who work with patients to provide them with needed resources and services.
+Community health workers help those that are battling chronic diseases improve their overall quality of life through building connections and providing beneficial resources.

 A chronic disease is defined by the CDC as conditions that last 1 or more years and require ongoing medical attention or limit activities of daily living or both.
 Some examples of chronic diseases are heart disease, cancer, diabetes, obesity, arthritis, Alzheimer’s disease, epilepsy, tooth decay, and more.